ospalh/3d-printing/ProScan Filmhalter/description.md

 ## Post-printing

-This needs quite a bit of deburring, filing and sanding.
+This needs quite a bit of deburring and sanding.
+Also, a bit of filing before you can scan your negatives and file them again.

 ### Glueing in the magnets